Behind the scenes of creating my second literary child.

 I think it’s safe to say that most authors, whether just starting out or who have already made a name for themselves, try to let people know when they have new material out there.
 When the release date for my second book came about, I was deep in the throes of stomach flu and moving.
 I believe when it was officially available for download on Kindle I was huddled in the fetal position, begging my guts to give me some sweet respite.

 Perhaps it’s fitting that the launch of my second book, After Terra: In the Baron’s Shadow, was quiet and painful.
-Unlike the first book, Year 200, which was a breezy, mostly fun, exciting writing process, the sequel was long, drawn out, painful, almost maddening at times.
+Unlike the first book, Year 200, which was a breezy, fun, exciting writing process, the sequel was long, drawn out, painful, almost maddening at times.

 It is even more fitting then, I suppose, that the general theme and vibe of book two is that of pain, whereas its prequel was based on the theme of love.
 And if the prequel was a child, full of innocence and wonder, its follow-up is a teenager, more refined, a little wiser perhaps, but struggling to find itself and its place, growing, searching, lashing out into the world with oft-misplaced anger.

 Book one took about four months for me to complete the first draft.
 I did put it through some minor revision and extensive editing before releasing it to the public, but the story was told, mission accomplished at the end of four months.
 Even though Baron’s Shadow came in a tad shorter in length, this temperamental brain child of mine took about a year and a half to at last reach its ending.
-The misery my protagonist endured mirrored my own, as I was finishing the final excruciating chapters at the same time as the love of my life abandoned me, at the time I needed her most.
+The misery my protagonist endured mirrored my own, as I was finishing the final excruciating chapters at the same time as my partner abandoned me, at the time I needed her most.
 I cried like a damn child as I wrote the ending and the epilogue, rivers of tears and words leaving my body in equal measure.

 I would say I hit “writer’s block” at the halfway point, but I don’t believe in it.
 Doctors don’t get “doctor’s block” when they do their job, why should writers?
 Part of it was that I wasn’t giving myself the time I needed to write, time I owe to myself.
 It’s easy to say that much of my time and energy that wasn’t stolen by work was dedicated to my girlfriend, and that’s true, but if NaNoWriMo taught me anything it’s that you can always find time to write if you will it.
 When I felt stuck, it’s because I spent too much damn time thinking about the plot instead of just fucking writing it.
 The big problems I thought I would have worked themselves out when I made myself simply continue the story.
 Parts I thought were too ambitious or would require extensive research, I figured them out by and large by letting the story unfold.
 Often times the characters, who by this point have indelibly left their voices and lives in my head, figured out the problems for me, either through their ingenuity or occasionally, their own stupid mistakes.